Lilibet

 Constance Bennett portrayed Judy Carroll and June Filmer portrayed her would-be adoptive daughter Lilybet in the popular 1932 American film drama Rockabye.

-Lilibet or Lillibet is a feminine given name of English or Welsh origin.
-It is often a nickname for the given name Elizabeth.
-It was the childhood nickname of Queen Elizabeth II, who called herself Lilibet when she was a toddler because she had difficulty pronouncing her full name.
+Lilibet or Lillibet is a feminine given name, often a nickname for the given name Elizabeth.
+It was the childhood nickname of Queen Elizabeth II, who called herself "Lilibet" when she was a toddler because she had difficulty pronouncing her full name.
 Her great-granddaughter Princess Lilibet of Sussex was named in her honor.
 The name has also been spelled Lilybet in some sources.
 It is alternatively described as a modern combination of the name elements Lili or Lily and Bet or Beth, all of which can also be derivations of Elizabeth.
 Lilli is a Danish, Finnish, Norwegian, and Swedish diminutive of Elisabet, a usual version of Elizabeth throughout Scandinavia, and is also a Scandinavian diminutive of other names containing the element li such as Cecilia, Emilia, Julie, Karolina, and Olivia.

 Usage

 The name has been in rare, occasional use worldwide.
 According to one report, there were 141 women named Lilibet in the United States prior to 2021, including eight American women who were born in 1999.

 It was widely known since 1929 that Lilibet was the pet name of Queen Elizabeth II.
 The spelling Lilybet was used for the nickname of a child character named Elizabeth in the popular 1932 American film Rockabye.
 American director Lilibet Foster, born in 1965, was named in honor of Queen Elizabeth II.
 Additional attention to the name also came from the 1960 children's photographic picture book Lilibet, Circus Child, by Swedish author Astrid Lindgren and photographer Anna Riwkin-Brick.
 The children's book tells the story of a young girl named Lilibet who lives and plays in a traveling circus and wants to become a circus equestrienne.
 The book was translated into other languages and published in other countries during the 1960s.

 Usage of the name increased in the United States following the birth of the Queen’s great-granddaughter in 2021.
 Fewer than five American girls were given the name in 2020.
 Twelve American girls, including Princess Lilibet, were given the name in 2021.
 The name increased in usage again the following year, in 2022, when twenty-five newborn American girls received the name.
-It peaked in use in 2023, when 41 American girls were named Lilibet.
-Twenty-seven newborn American girls were given the name in 2024.
+Forty-one American girls were named Lilibet in 2023; 27 newborn American girls were given the name in 2024; 47 newborn American girls were given the name in 2025.

 Usage of the similar name Lilibeth also increased significantly in the United States, from 13 uses in 2020 to a peak of 69 uses for American girls in 2022.
 Some American parents apparently wanted to avoid imitating the royal family but still liked the name and used Lilibeth as a compromise.
 Spelling variants Lilybeth and Lillybeth also increased in use from 2020 to 2023 in the United States.